Sesco97/Sesco97/README.md

 - `francesco.rettore97@gmail.com`

 👦 **About me:**
-- 👀 I'm interested in Data Science, Machine Learning, Deep Learning and Augmented Reality
+- 👀 I'm interested in Data Science, Machine Learning, Deep Learning, Artificial Intelligence and Augmented Reality
-- 🌱 I'm currently studying to get prepared for a job interview
+- 🌱 I'm constantly studying to gain new skills and insights on emerging technologies
 - 🏃 I do a lot of sport
 - ⚽ I play futsal at a competitive level
 - ⛰️ I love hiking